 Though clumsy and accident prone, these little dogs are more fragile than they would have you believe so it is especially important to teach young children how to correctly behave around them.

 As long as the play is gentle, these loving dogs are more than happy to spend time with children.

 These adorable little dogs come in a full rainbow of colors including: black, fawn, white, tan and cream.

-Like the Chiweenie dog, these dogs are also described as a “canine shadow”, loving to be near their owners.
-This shadowing tendency does not leave them in the shade, Chugs are known for their goofball personalities and adore being the centre of attention.
+Like the chiweenie dog, these dogs are also described as a “canine shadow”, loving to be near their owners.
+This shadowing tendency does not leave them in the shade, Chugs are known for their goofball personalities and adore being the center of attention.

-6. Pomchi – Courageous Pomeranian x Chihuahua Mix
+6. Pomchi – Courageous Pomeranian and Chihuahua Mix

 These smart and sassy dogs sprung into popularity with the designer crossbreed movement.

 Beloved by all that meet them, these adorable pups are known for their curiosity and loyalty.